Gov´t won't label Antifa as terror organization due to lack of centralized structure

 Legislative efforts to create a formal domestic terrorist organization designation framework are likely to continue, with bipartisan complexity — some Democrats fear such a law could be weaponized against progressive movements, while some Republicans want it applied selectively.
 As political polarization deepens and the 2026 midterms approach, expect this debate to intensify.
 The core tension — between security imperatives and civil liberties protections — won't be resolved easily, and the government's current stance reflects just how legally fraught this territory truly is.
 Ultimately, how America defines and responds to domestic political extremism will shape the boundaries of free expression for years to come.

-What is Gov´t won't label Antifa as terror organization due to lack of centralized structure and why does it matter?
+What is Gov´t won't label Antifa as terror organization due to lack of centralized structure?

 💬